 Pat Seager - Epping Forest District Council

 Pat has worked for Epping Forest District Council since 1992 and as the Chairman’s Officer for over 20 years.
-The Civic Office is a constantly changing environment and my challenge each year is trying to reflect the personality of the Chairman elected, whilst still protecting the use of correct protocol and local traditions in the district.
+The Civic Office is a constantly changing environment and her challenge each year is trying to reflect the personality of the Chairman elected, whilst still protecting the use of correct protocol and local traditions in the district.
 Some years easier than others!
 She is currently one of NACO's two Vice-Chairs

-Beverley Wilson - Retired Clerk to the Lieutenancy
+Beverley Wilson MVO - Retired Clerk to the Lieutenancy

 Beverley worked in the Lord Provost’s Office in Edinburgh for 36 years before retiring in 2013.
 Clerk to the Edinburgh Lieutenancy for the last 26 years of her working life, she became an MVO in the 1999 New Year’s Honours for her service to the Royal Family in that role.
 In 1996, when Scotland became 32 Unitary Authorities, Beverley’s remit extended when she became Lord Provost’s and Members’ Services Manager.